 Inside it’s simplistic and homely, with wooden floors, white walls, and staff coming and going breezily between the kitchen and the cosy café room.
 The little courtyard out front has another four tables, which I haven’t had the pleasure of trying yet, but I’m sure would be lovely in the sunshine.

 The menu is that of a classic English tea room: hot drinks, locally sourced food, sandwiches, jacket potatoes, all-day breakfasts and a selection of home-made cakes.
 My favourite thing here is the scones – one of the best I’ve had.
-And at £19.95, the afternoon tea for two at Grayz is the best-priced we’ve found in Lincoln.
+And at £19.95, the cream tea for two at Grayz is one of the best-priced we’ve found in Lincoln.

 If you’re not too bothered about novelty value and you just want a lovely cuppa and bite to eat in town, you really can’t go wrong here.